 Credit losses are determined monthly by CNH Industrial Capital Canada in accordance with specified criteria.
 When a recoverable amount becomes impaired as a result of deterioration in credit quality and there is no longer reasonable assurance of timely collection of the full amount of the receivable and any outstanding interest, an impairment charge equal to the difference between the carrying amount and the net realizable amount is recognized in interest expense, offset by a corresponding adjustment to the Due to Seller.
 Losses incurred in excess of the Due to Seller are absorbed by the Trust.

-For 2018, the credit losses were determined under IFRS 9 and reflect management's estimate of forward-looking expected credit losses.
-For 2017, the credit losses were determined using an incurred credit loss model.
-The change in methodology did not have a material impact on the Trust's financial statements upon adoption and the Trust continues to not recognize provisions for credit losses under IFRS 9.
+The credit losses were determined under IFRS 9 and reflect management's estimate of forward-looking expected credit losses.
+The Trust did not recognize any provisions for credit losses under IFRS 9.

 Due to Seller